Summary: If you’re in hurry or would simply want a quick answer to the A2 vs SiteGround debate, we found both SiteGround and A2 to be awesome.

 The good news is that, the speed of a website is determined, primarily, by the hosting company and how efficient (or inefficient) its servers are.

-For this purpose, you should be looking at an option that is really good at the speed business.
+For this purpose, you should be looking at an option that is really good.

 Now, this is not something that can be deduced from looking at the site directly or taking into account how fast sites hosted on them load.